- Ph.D., Entomology, Texas A&M University, 1984

 - B.S., Biology, Quinnipiac University, 1979

-Department Head, Department of Entomology, Virginia Tech, Blacksburg, VA.
+- Department Head and Professor, Department of Entomology, Virginia Tech, Blacksburg, VA.
+January 2016- present

-Faculty, Department of Entomology, University of Arkansas, Fayetteville, AR
+- Faculty, Department of Entomology, University of Arkansas, Fayetteville, AR Emeritus Professor, 2016-present

 University of Arkansas